Types of Portfolio Management

 3. Discretionary Management

 Discretionary management is a portfolio management approach where the investor has limited or no input over the actual trades the manager makes.
 In essence, you give the manager money and tell them to go invest it.
 After that, the manager can do what they see as best for your portfolio.
+For those who may feel hesitant about stock market investments, using a platform like tykr can provide you with clear and confident investing options through easy-to-understand analysis and education.

 Of course, the manager will want some details from you about your long-term goals and how much risk you can tolerate.
 They’ll use that information to inform their management choices.
 This type of approach can apply to all types of portfolios.